spidasoftware/format/README.md

 A few key requirements of the additional formatters you add:

+   * The formatters located in the hashBang.cfg file will only be used on files that have no file extension
    * When adding to the extension.cfg file, make sure you do not include the "." with the extension
    * Do not add any comments to the hashBang.cfg file
    * Make sure the formatting command that you add will replace the input file with the new formatted file.
 That is, it will format the file that you entered in as an argument